Clay-foundation/model/docs/model_finetuning.md

 That decoder network is the core of the downstream task.
 In a forward pass, it ingests the embeddings, runs them through those layers and computes a loss value with respect to the labels.
 The loss is back-propagated and the decoder gradually finetunes itself to the downstream dataset.
-Here's a peak at the decoder layers:
+Here's a peek at the decoder layers:

 ```